About the Twin Cities Habitat for Humanity Restore

-This year, proceeds from the ReStore will sponsor the construction of four homes for low-income Twin Cities families.
+This year, proceeds from the ReStore will sponsor the construction of six homes for low-income Twin Cities families.

 Families are the foundation of what makes us thrive.
 There is no better testament to the importance of our work than the stories of the families whose lives have been changed by owning an affordable home.
 We invite you to meet a couple of our partner families.